rjsmith/meteor-robotframework/README.md

 Robot Framework supports a [long list of command line options](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#using-command-line-options).
 For example, the `--include` option ensures that only tests with given tag strings will be executed.The rsbatech:robotframework package will use any command line options specified in the `tests\robotframework\arguments.txt` file, if it exists.

+#### Test file formats

+If you use any of the following test file formats and file extensions, Velocity will automatically trigger a test re-run if any of these files are re-saved:

+`.txt`, `.robot`, `.xhtml`, `.htm`, `.tsv`

+You can still use `.html` file extensions, and those tests will be run along with the other file types, but this package will *not* trigger Velocity to do a test re-run if `.html` files are edited and re-saved.
+This has been necessary to prevent Meteor from parsing `.html` files as Meteor template files, and therefore causing your application to crash on startup.

 #### Using Selenium2Library

 Import Robot Framework's Selenium2Library into your test files to provide a [comprehensive set of keywords](http://rtomac.github.io/robotframework-selenium2library/doc/Selenium2Library.html) to drive the UI of your Meteor application.